j-niyosz/powerplant-coding-challenge-master/Readme.md

 {

     "name": "name of the power plant",
-    "p": "power needed to acheived the load"
+    "p": int (power needed to acheived the load)
 }

 I suggest to use Postman application to use the API :